Back to blog home

-We are excited to announce that Fiddler and Captum, from Facebook AI, are collaborating to push the boundaries of Explainable AI.
+We are excited to announce that Fiddler and Captum, from Facebook AI, are collaborating to push the boundaries of Explainable AI offerings.
 The goals of this partnership are to help the data science community to improve model understanding and its applications, as well as to promote the usage of Explainable AI in the ML workflow.

 Fiddler is an Explainable AI Platform that seamlessly enables business and technical stakeholders to explain, monitor, and analyze AI models in production.
 Users get access to deep model level actionable insights to understand problem drivers using explanations and efficiently root cause and resolve issues.
 Captum is a model interpretability suite for PyTorch developed by Facebook AI.
 It offers a number of attribution algorithms that allow users to understand the importance of inputs features, and hidden neurons and layers.